bowman2001/perplexdoc/content/blog/marginal-note/index.md

 {{< figure wiles />}}

 A proof has been considered generally inaccessible until Sir Andrew John Wiles announced to have found one in 1993 after years of ground-breaking work.
-A few mathematicians were able to follow him and pointed some flaws out, that his first promising preliminary version did still contain.
-Wiley finally published a completely convincing version in 1995 --- a break-through in number theory which won him a few prizes.
+A few mathematicians were able to follow him and pointed out some flaws in his first preliminary version.
+Wiley finally published a convincing version in 1995 — a break-through in number theory which won him a few prizes.

-The proof is so advanced, that its still inaccessible to almost everyone.
-But the ancient proof by Diophantus’ and Fermat’s conjecture are relatively easy to follow:
+Wiley’s proof is so advanced, that its still inaccessible to almost everyone.
+But the initial problems — Diophantus’ successful method for the second power and Fermat’s conjecture for higher powers — are relatively easy to follow:

 > To divide a given square into a sum of two squares.
 >